-I will explain what an ITIN is and how you can apply for one.
-This number is not a replacement for the Social Security Number (SSN)
+Are you curious about applying for an Individual Taxpayer Identification Number?
+Keep reading to find out what an ITIN (Individual Taxpayer Identification Number) is and how you can apply for one.
+Please note, this number is not a replacement for the Social Security Number (SSN).

 What is an ITIN?